YYINUS/DatabaseProject/README.md

   * view orders
   * add reviews for products
-- All the data is dynamically fetched from our PostgreSQL datavase via SQLAlchemy
+- All the data is dynamically fetched from our PostgreSQL datavase via SQLAlchemy Following the feedback we received from our TA after our Part 1 submission, we decided to place our focus on the customer side.

 **Bonus Enhancements:**
 - pages styles with basic HTML and form filters